-The annual AIA Chesapeake Bay Excellence in Design Awards Gala will be held on Friday, November 9, 2018, from 5:30-9 PM at the Inn Ballroom located at Chesapeake Bay Beach Club, Stevensville, Maryland.
+The annual AIA Chesapeake Bay Excellence in Design Awards Gala will be held on Friday, November 8, 2019, from 6-9 PM at Historic Inns of Annapolis Governor Calvert House, 58 State Circle, Annapolis, Maryland.
 Please check the AIACBC website in the coming months for additional information.
 All Student award winners will receive one (1) complimentary ticket to the Design Awards Gala.

 To complete your submission, you must:

 1. Have your submission reviewed by a faculty member

 2. Complete the SUBMISSION FORM in the awards submission portal by Friday, September 6, 2019, 11:59:59 pm EDT